PavolMilcik/my-java-expedition-pt3-basics-in-OOP/README.md

-# Part 3 - Simple Basics in Java OOP :mag:
+# Part 3 - Simple basics of OOP in Java :hotsprings:
-My first simple and short OOP project in Java: Object folding and composition.
+My first simple and short OOP project in Java: **Object folding and composition**.
-Creating a simple course layout that contains chapters, each of which contains videos.
+<br>Creating a simple course layout that contains chapters, each of which contains videos.